chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 Follow the directions as given above, this time using a csv where there are multiple records per item.

-In this instance, we have imported the names and locations from the *Directory* into the properites "has part" and "spatial coverage", respectively.
+In this instance, we have imported the names and locations from the *Directory* into the properties "has part" and "spatial coverage", respectively.

 {{< figure src="/tutorials/reimportDST-Var1a.png" alt="Screenshot of a csv file with three rows of data.
-There are columsn for Omeka S Item, DatatScribe Item ID, Name, Occupation, and Location" class="docimg" >}}
+There are columns for Omeka S Item, DataScribe Item ID, Name, Occupation, and Location" class="docimg" >}}

 This image shows the mapping tab in the csv import module: